Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Diagnosis of dilated cardiomyopathy in a child is difficult, since the disease does not have specific criteria.
-The final diagnosis of dilated cardiomyopathy is established by the elimination of all diseases that can lead to increased heart cavities and circulatory insufficiency.
-The most important element of the clinical picture in patients with dilated cardiomyopathy is episodes of embolism, which often lead patients to death.
+Diagnosis of dilated cardiomyopathy in a child is difficult, since the disease has no specific criteria.
+The final diagnosis of dilated cardiomyopathy is established by excluding all diseases that can lead to enlargement of the heart cavities and circulatory failure.
+The most important element of the clinical picture in patients with dilated cardiomyopathy is episodes of embolism, which very often lead to death of patients.

 The survey plan is as follows.

-• Instrumental studies (Echocardiography, ECG, Holter monitoring, chest radiography, ultrasound [ultrasound] of the abdominal organs and kidneys).
+- Instrumental studies (echocardiography, ECG, Holter monitoring, chest X-ray, ultrasound examination of the abdominal organs and kidneys).

-The doctor should take into account that children rarely make complaints.
-However, when asked, parents note a lag in the increase in body weight and physical development.
-It turns out that it is difficult for children to participate in mobile games, climb the stairs, children of early age quickly get tired during feeding, note increased sweating, anxiety.
-Often changes in the lungs and cough are incorrectly interpreted as "frequent pneumonia", anorexia, abdominal pain, vomiting, dyspepsia, syncopal conditions are possible.
-It should be clarified whether there were cases of sudden death or death at a young age in the family, whether there are heart defects or other diseases of the cardiovascular system from the next of kin.
-It is important how the child developed, than it hurted.
+The doctor should take into account that children rarely complain.
+However, when questioned, parents note a lag in weight gain and physical development.
+It turns out that children have difficulty participating in active games, climbing stairs, young children quickly get tired during feeding, note increased sweating, anxiety.
+Often, changes in the lungs and cough are incorrectly interpreted as "frequent pneumonia", anorexia, abdominal pain, vomiting, dyspepsia, syncope are possible.
+It is necessary to clarify whether there were cases of sudden death or death at a young age in the family, whether there are heart defects or other diseases of the cardiovascular system in close relatives.
+It is important how the child developed, what diseases he suffered from.

 Clinical examination in dilated cardiomyopathy

-The clinical picture of dilated cardiomyopathy is variable and depends on the severity of circulatory insufficiency.
-Hemodynamic disorders are caused by a decrease in myocardial contractility and pumping function of the heart.
-This leads to an increase in pressure in the heart cavities, primarily in the left, then in the right.
-On examination, clinical manifestations of congestive heart failure are found.
-Among the most important and permanent diagnostic features of dilated cardiomyopathy are: cardiomegaly, leftward displacement and attenuation of the apical impulse, deformity of the chest in the form of a heart hump, lethargy, pallor of the skin, lag in physical development (cachexia), cervical vein swelling, cyanosis, acrocyanosis , enlargement of the liver (in children under 1 year old - and spleen), ascites, edema on the lower limbs.
-Auscultatory note is the weakening of 1 tone at the apex, systolic murmur of relative insufficiency of the mitral and / or tricuspid valve, the intensity of which varies; II tone over the pulmonary artery is accentuated and bifurcated.
-Characteristic tachycardia, extrasystole, rarely - bradycardia.
+The clinical picture of dilated cardiomyopathy is variable and depends on the severity of circulatory failure.
+Hemodynamic disorders are caused by decreased myocardial contractility and the pumping function of the heart.
+This leads to increased pressure in the cavities of the heart, primarily in the left, then in the right.
+During examination, clinical manifestations of congestive heart failure are detected.
+The most important and constant diagnostic signs of dilated cardiomyopathy include: cardiomegaly, left displacement and weakening of the apical impulse, chest deformation in the form of a cardiac hump, lethargy, pale skin, delayed physical development (cachexia), swelling of the jugular veins, cyanosis, acrocyanosis, enlarged liver (in children under 1 year - and spleen), ascites, edema in the lower extremities.
+Auscultation reveals weakening of the 1st tone at the apex, systolic murmur of relative mitral and/or tricuspid valve insufficiency, the intensity of which varies; the 2nd tone over the pulmonary artery is accentuated and bifurcated.
+Tachycardia, extrasystole, and rarely bradycardia are characteristic.

 Laboratory diagnostics of dilated cardiomyopathy

-With the newly diagnosed cardiomegaly, it is advisable to perform a comprehensive serological, immunological and biochemical blood test to exclude acute myocarditis.
+When cardiomegaly is detected for the first time, it is advisable to conduct a comprehensive serological, immunological and biochemical blood test to exclude acute myocarditis.

-• Conduction of immunological studies allows revealing a decrease in the activity of natural killers, an increase in the content of tumor necrosis factor, the presence of specific circulating antibodies (anti-myosin antibodies to a- and beta-heavy chains of myosin, antimitochondrial antibodies, antibodies to beta adrenoreceptors), important markers of dilated cardiomyopathy.
+- Conducting immunological studies allows us to identify a decrease in the activity of natural killers, an increase in the content of tumor necrosis factor, the presence of specific circulating antibodies (anti-myosin antibodies to the a- and beta-heavy chains of myosin, anti-mitochondrial antibodies, antibodies to beta-adrenergic receptors) - important markers of dilated cardiomyopathy.

-• The detection of increased activity of CK and CK-MB may be indicative of acute myocarditis and neuromuscular disease.
+- The detection of elevated CPK and CPK-MB activity may indicate acute myocarditis and neuromuscular disease.

 Instrumental diagnostics of dilated cardiomyopathy